Tri Cities Washington Virtual Open Houses

-Tri Cities Washington Top Chosen For Scientists and Engineers
+Tri-Cities Washington Top Chosen For Scientists and Engineers

 Washington State’s renowned Tri-Cities area, comprised of the cities of Richland, Kennewick, and Pasco, was officially selected as the number one place for scientists and engineers to live and work in the U.S., according to the fifth annual “Knowledge Worker Quotient” recently released by ExpansionManagement.com.

-According to the site, the Quotient provides “a roadmap for where to find the best educated workforce in America,” focusing on scientists, engineers, medical doctors, other professionals with PhDs, as well as those with graduate degrees and post-graduate degrees.
+According to the site, the Quotient provides “a roadmap for where to find the best-educated workforce in America,” focusing on scientists, engineers, medical doctors, and other professionals with PhDs, as well as those with graduate degrees and post-graduate degrees.
 Three hundred and sixty-two metropolitan statistical areas (MSAs) were judged and then ranked according to “their ability to provide the depth of talent and innovative environment upon which knowledge-driven technologies thrive.”

-The study was divided into four segments: the top 10 knowledge worker metros (the winning MSA was Ann Arbor, Michigan), the top metros for college-educated workers (Boulder, Colorado came in first), the top metros for university R&D spending (with California’s San Francisco-Oakland-Fremont area coming out as number one), and the top metros for scientists and engineers, the latter category of which the MSA of Kennewick, Richland, and Pasco came out on the top, beating out Pascagoula, Mississippi (second place), and Fond du Lac, Wisconsin, which came in third.
+The study was divided into four segments: the top 10 knowledge worker metros (the winning MSA was Ann Arbor, Michigan), the top metros for college-educated workers (Boulder, Colorado coming in first), the top metros for university R&D spending (with California’s San Francisco-Oakland-Fremont area coming out as number one), and the top metros for scientists and engineers, the latter category of which the MSA of Kennewick, Richland, and Pasco came out on the top, beating out Pascagoula, Mississippi (second place), and Fond du Lac, Wisconsin, which came in third.
 To determine the winner, the Quotient compared the percentage of the U.S. workforce employed in jobs and careers in the science and engineering field, including scientists, engineers, and medical doctors.

 The other MSAs of the U.S. who made the top metro list for scientists and engineers were Huntsville, Alabama (fourth), Boulder, Colorado (fifth), the metro of San Jose, Sunnyvale, and Santa Clara, California (sixth), Olympia, Washington (seventh), Florida’s Palm Bay-Melbourne-Titusville area (eighth), Midland, Texas (ninth), and Durham, North Carolina (10th).